quanghvvmo/2023-it1-nodejs-project/README.md

-# SMALL PROJECT
+# HR PROJECT

 ## Intro

+The application is designed to automate various HR processes such as managing employees' personal information, recording and tracking their performance evaluations, and managing the onboarding process for new hires.
+The system includes modules for managing users, roles, and permissions, as well as notifications and reporting features.

+Note:
 Swagger UI: http://localhost:8080/api-docs

-And "API Collection.postman_collection.json" in root folder for import in Postman
+"API Collection.postman_collection.json" in root folder for import in Postman

+"hr_management.sql" for database seeder.
+Run it first before run application.

 ## Techs